No Night Is Too Long: Summary

 We now learn that the narration/voice-over by Tim has been addressed to James, as he needed someone to tell the whole story to.
 After James has left, Tim sits and looks at the photos of Ivo, when there is a knock at the door.
 It is Isabel, but Tim sinks to the floor, does not open the door, and Isabel walks away.

+Awards and nominations

+The film received three nominations at the Canadian 18th Gemini Awards in 2003: Lee Williams for 'Best Performance by an Actor in a Leading Role in a Dramatic Program or Mini-Series', Christopher Dedrick for 'Best Original Music Score for a Program or Mini-Series', and seven individuals for Best Visual Effects.